Tramways in Adelaide: Mid-century decline and closure

-From the start of the great depression until the closure of the network only one lot of trams was purchased by the MTT.
+From the start of the Great Depression until the closure of the network only one lot of trams was purchased by the MTT.
 Due to shortages there was minimal maintenance of the network during World War II and post-war shortages prevented the purchase of new trams.
 In 1951–1952 the MTT lost £313,320 and made the decision to convert the Erindale, Burnside and Linden Park lines to electric trolleybuses.
 The last trams on these lines ran on 24 May 1952 with the lines lifted from 18 April 1953.
 A 1953 royal commission was held to inquire into the financial affairs of the MTT resulting in a completely reconstituted board.
 Late the same year, with driver safety concerns about the conflict with increasing traffic on the road, the Glen Osmond line was temporarily converted to motor buses.
 The line was never converted back to trams and much comment was made about the continuing maintenance of unused overhead lines.

+The final first generation "streetcar" journey was made by Type F1 car no. 269 with a load of more than 200 passengers starting from the City to Cheltenham at 11.40 pm on Saturday 22 November 1958.
+A crowd of more than 2000, many in their night attire, was at the terminus to farewell it.
+The tram departed for the City at 12.35 am, leading a long line of noisily tooting motorists, arriving in Victoria Square at 1.35 am and entering the City depot in Angas Street at 1.40.

-Trolley buses gradually made way for motor buses until the last electric tram or bus service ran on 12 July 1963 leaving only the Glenelg line as a remnant of a once extensive light rail network.
-Except for the Glenelg Type H, the trams were sold or scrapped.
+Only the Glenelg line remained.
+Except for the Glenelg line's Type H cars, the trams were sold or scrapped.
 Some were used as shacks, playrooms or preserved by museums.
+The Tramway Museum, St Kilda, a half-hour's drive north of the city centre, has at least one example of each 20th century tram.